CTOpenData/data-sharing-playbook/2_safeguarding-data.md

 * How data are transferred
 * How data are disposed of

-For more information about applicable federal and state laws, refer to the Legal Issues in Interagency Data Sharing Report and accompanying appendices.
+For more information about applicable federal and state laws, refer to the [Legal Issues in Interagency Data Sharing report](https://portal.ct.gov/-/media/CT-Data/PA-19153-Legal-Issues-in-Interagency-Data-Sharing-Report-11520.pdf) and accompanying appendices.

 ### Recommended reading
 * [The Health Insurance Information Portability and Accountability Act of 1966 (HIPAA): Implications for Research with Administrative Records](https://www.datanetwork.org/wp-content/uploads/CDN-HIPAA-Overview_Final.pdf), Children’s Data Network at the University of Southern California, 2016